NicholasJupiter/-vitejs-plugin-svg-component/packages/README.md

 ## how to use

-`npm i svg-component-vite-plugin`
+`npm i -D svg-component-vite-plugin` or
-or
-`yarn add svg-component-vite-plugin`
+`yarn add -D svg-component-vite-plugin`

 ## react